njpietrow/The-Verve/README.md

 ### Searching for Products

 Typing into the search bar calls a debounced function to request all products from the database that match the query string.
+Results are queries from the database based on the product names, categories, and ingredient lists.
 The API is only sent after 600ms have elapsed since the last keypress.
-Once the results are received back, they are dislayed in the search bar result dropdown.
-These results are links that lead to the individual product pages.
-Clicking outside of the result dropdown hides the results.
+Once the results are received back, they are dislayed in the search bar result dropdown and each result links to the individual product pages.
+Clicking outside of the result dropdown hides the searchbar.

-Results are queries from the database based on the product names, categories, and ingredient lists.
 ```Ruby
 class Product < ApplicationRecord
   def self.match_search(query)